 - Sleeping on your stomach with your head turned to one side

-- Compressed by tight collar or tie.
+- Compression by tight collar or tie.

 Interesting facts about the sternocleidomastoid muscle:

 - The sternocleidomastoid muscle is the muscle most injured in whiplash and as such can cause a number of symptoms and refer pain to many areas of the upper body.

 - The SCM muscle should be examined anytime you have pain in the head or neck area.
 Often when trigger points are released and the muscle is softened and relaxed, you will find that the pain is considerably reduced or eliminated.

 - If dizziness, nauseous, loss of balance and falling are present and have eluded diagnoses, the clavicular branch of the SCM should be examined for trigger points.
 Trigger points in the clavicular branch of the SCM can cause problems with balance, vision, and hearing.

 Clinical diagnoses to which the sternocleidomastoid muscle symptoms may contribute:

 - Ménière’s disease